wavetermdev/jte/README.md

 There are already terminal commands that expect output.
 Right now that output must be synchronous, which prevents us from issuing longer running commands (async), or mixing multiple commands and making sure we assign the output to the correct command.
 Also for advanced commands like uploading or downloading an image or a file, we really need streaming support in both direction, with the ability to asynchronously match responses to requests.
 Imagine streaming a `tail -f` through an advanced command.
 That command will run forever giving output.
 The RPC mechanism makes sure we can support commands like that with no additional custom infrastructure required for clients/servers beyond the implementation of the RPC service that this spec provides.

 But, because the "rpcid" is optional, we also allow for efficient "fire-and-forget" commands (like most of the traditional vt100 stuff).
 For moving the cursor, or changing a style we _don't_ want a response (both for overhead, and for cluttering up the output stream for clients who are not running the RPC stuff).
 This gives us a nice mix of both worlds, where advanced clients implement the RPC protocol, but simple clients can just send commands, omit the rpcid and continue to use escape codes in the traditional way, except with more consistent syntax.

-**Do we need "data64"?**

-Maybe not.
-Theoretically all of the unicode bytes that are allowed in a JSON string should not stop our OSC sequence.
-So using just JSON string escapes we should be good until we hit the ST character.
-But this made me nervous for binary files (especially for terminals which might not completely respect the spec).
-Plus, JSON strings can be a bit weird for binary data, so having this out seemed safe.

 **Should we terminate with ST or BEL?**